rghartwig/DALMP/docs/Quickstart.rst

    When using SSL, PHP `OpenSSL <http://www.php.net/openssl>`_ support must be enable for this to work.

-To check that your connection has SSL you can test with this:
+To check that your connection has SSL, you can test with this:

 .. code-block:: php
    :linenos: